-Tiffany misses quarterly same-store sales estimates
+Tiffany misses estimates for profit on weak demand in Americas, Hong Kong

-(Reuters) - Tiffany & Co (TIF.N), which is being bought by Louis Vuitton owner LVMH (LVMH.PA), fell short of Wall Street estimates for quarterly sales on Thursday as the luxury jeweler was hurt by weak demand from foreign tourists and business disruptions in Hong Kong.
+(Reuters) - Luxury jeweler Tiffany & Co (TIF.N), which is being bought by Louis Vuitton owner LVMH (LVMH.PA), missed Wall Street expectations for quarterly profit and sales on Thursday as weak demand at home and in Hong Kong offset growth elsewhere in China.

+Tiffany’s business in the Americas has suffered in recent years as price-conscious younger customers gravitate to lower-priced competitors including Denmark’s Pandora A/S (PNDORA.CO) and Signet Jewelers (SIG.N).

+Net sales in the Americas fell 4% in the third quarter, mainly dented by lower spending by foreign tourists, while sales in the Asia-Pacific region were flat, hurt by business disruptions in Hong Kong, where sales fell 49%.

-Tiffany’s same-store sales, excluding the effects of currency exchange rates, were up 1% in the third quarter, missing analysts’ average estimate of a 1.44% increase, according to IBES data from Refinitiv.
+Despite double-digit growth in Mainland China, overall same-store sales, excluding the effects of currency exchange rates, were up 1% in the quarter, missing analysts’ average estimate of a 1.44% increase, according to IBES data from Refinitiv.

-The company’s net earnings fell to $78.4 million, or 65 cents per share, in the quarter ended Oct.
-31, from $94.9 million, or 77 cents per share, a year earlier.

 Late last month, French luxury goods maker LVMH agreed to buy Tiffany for $16.2 billion, a deal that could help boost the U.S. jeweler’s business, which has struggled with dated collections and a retreat from Chinese shoppers in America.